Wandalen/wTools/module/core/meta_tools/Readme.md

 Collection of general purpose meta tools.

-### Basic use-case.  :: variadic constructor of collections
+### Basic use-case  :: variadic constructor of collections

 Among other useful meta tools the module aggregates variadtic constructors of collections.
 For example macro `hmap!` for constructing a hash map.